tinverse/tsm/README.md

 };
 } // namespace TrafficLight
 ```
 A namespace is used as an additional encapsulation mechanism.
 Now that there is a "simulated" model for this traffic light, we can drive it with a timer that "ticks" the state machine at a frequency of 1Hz.
-To turn this trait into a periodic state machine,
+To turn this context into a periodic state machine,

 ```cpp
 #include <tsm.h>